 - Indexing check

-The next step that every page goes through after scanning is indexing.
+The next step that every page goes through after scanning is search engine indexing.
 The bot puts each page in the so-called big registry.
 Every time the user enters their request, the bot selects relevant pages from the list and displays them in the search results.
 If your site’s pages have problems with indexing or haven’t been indexed at all, they won’t appear for the user’s relevant search query.

 - Response codes check